cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

 Get
 ~~~

-The get command downloads files from S3 to your local host.
+The get command downloads files from S3 to your localhost.

 .. code:: bash

    $ cms storage --storage='aws' get /base_container/sourcedir ~/.cloudmesh/storage/targetdir --recursive --run

-Source for this command could be either a file or directory.
+The source for this command could be either a file or directory.

 If you specify a file as the source, you need to specify the full path
 of file including the file name where you want the file to be